domenicopasquale/AQITask/README.md

 ## General Info
 This is AQITask.
-A simple application that shows the Air Quality Index of every city you want.It is created using JavaScript and the API of WAQI.
+A simple application that shows the Air Quality Index of every city you want.
+It is created using JavaScript and the API of WAQI.

+Test this App at https://aqitask.netlify.app/

 ## Description
 This is one of my first project as Web Developer,